 Today the Museum Villa Rot is a contemporary exhibition house with an intercultural programmatic.
 International solo and collective exhibitions deal with the boundaries of art, culture and society.

-In 2014 the Museum Villa Rot received a modern extension, which blends in perfectly with the park landscape, opens up new perspectives and greatly expandes the exhibition space.
+In 2014 the Museum Villa Rot received a modern extension, which blends in perfectly with the park landscape, opens up new perspectives and greatly expandes the exhibition space play casino slots for real money.
 The realization of the new Kunsthalle has become possible through the earmarked donation of the artist Willi Siber.
 As a counterpoint to the intimate rooms of the historic building the Kunsthalle – designed by the architecture office Hinrichsmeier & Bertsch – offers with an additional exhibition area of around 150sqm space for expansive sculptures and installations.

 In addition to the exhibitions, the Museum Villa Rot realizes an exclusive concert series.
 Named after the cellist, conductor and founder Herrmann Hoenes the chamber music hall of the museum offers the ideal setting for an intense and unique music experience with young, promising and internationally renowned performers and ensembles.